 Hourly Backups Add-on

-We have an hourly backups add-on available for those of you who need additional restore points.
-You can find this under the Backups tab on your individual sites.
-Alongside the daily, manual, system generated, and downloadable backups, there is an option called Hourly.
+We have an hourly backups add-on available if need additional restore points.
+You can find this under WordPress Sites > sitename > Backups > Hourly.

 - Backups will be created every 6 hours and are available for 24 hours.
 Ideal for websites that change frequently.

-You can view and restore your hourly backups at any time from Backups > Hourly, as well as make changes to the add-on (upgrade/downgrade the frequency or cancel).
+You can view and restore your hourly backups at any time from Backups > Hourly, as well as make changes to the add-on (upgrade or downgrade the frequency or cancel the add-on).
 Again, these are additional restore points.
 Automatic daily backups are still taken and available to restore when 6-Hour or Hourly backups are enabled.

 External Backups Add-on